ricsanfre/pi-cluster/docs/_docs/architecture.md

 A cheaper alternative architecture, instead of using dedicated SSD disks for each cluster node, one single SSD disk can be used for configuring a SAN service.

-Each cluster node `node1-node6` can use local storage attached directly to USB 3.0 port (USB Flash Disk) for hosting the OS, avoiding the use of less reliable SDCards.
+Each raspberry pi in the cluster node can use local storage attached directly to USB 3.0 port (USB Flash Disk) for hosting the OS, avoiding the use of less reliable SDCards.

 As additional storage (required by distributed storage solution), iSCSI SAN can be deployed instead of attaching an additional USB Flash Disks to each of the nodes.

-A SAN (Storage Access Network) can be configured using `gateway` as iSCSI Storage Server, providing additional storage (LUNs) to `node1-node6`.
+A SAN (Storage Access Network) can be configured using one of the nodes, `san` node, as iSCSI Storage Server, providing additional storage (LUNs) to the rest of the Raspberry PI nodes.

-As storage device, a SSD disk was attached to `gateway` node.
+As storage device, a SSD disk was attached to `san` node.
 This SSD disk was used as well to host the OS.

 ![pi-cluster-HW-1.0](/assets/img/pi-cluster.png)

 This alternative setup is worth it from educational point of view, to test the different storage options for RaspberryPI and to learn about iSCSI configuration and deployment on bare-metal environments.
 As well it can be used as a cheaper solution for deploying centralized storage solution.

-See [SAN configuration document](/docs/san/) further details about the configuration of SAN using a Raspeberry PIs, `gateway`, as iSCSI Target exposing LUNs to cluster nodes.
+See [SAN configuration document](/docs/san/) further details about the configuration of SAN using a Raspeberry PIs, `san`, as iSCSI Target exposing LUNs to cluster nodes.

 ### Raspberry PI Storage benchmarking